-Accessible means that anyone, no matter their needs, are able to fully experience your learning.
+Accessible learning means that anyone, no matter their needs, are able to fully experience your learning.

 Making your e-learning accessible is essential.
 Law in fact: